EllaP1274/Software-Engineering-DevOps_Project/README.md

 I have used docker a docker image and container.
 You can see they build and run correctly from the pipeline building successfully.

-This is the link to the hosted web application - https://software-engineering-devops-project.onrender.com
+This is the link to the hosted web application - https://software-engineering-devops-project.onrender.com This is the link the the docker deployed app - http://127.0.0.1:5000/dashboard